SwanseaUniversityMedical/concept-library/README.md

 ### 2.3.3.
 Stopping and Starting the Containers
 To stop the docker container:
-1. If you have a terminal open which is running the docker containers, press `ctrl+c`
+1. If you have a terminal open which is running the docker containers, press `CTRL + C` or `CTRL + Z` to stop the containers
 2. If you do not have a terminal open which is running the containers:
 a.
 Open a terminal
 b.
 Navigate to the `concept-library/docker/` folder